Master Key – Typing training for beginners and intermediates

-It is useful for anyone who would like to get up to speed quickly without spending much.
-Read our Master Key review to learn more about its features and benefits.
+It is suitable for anyone who would like to get up to speed quickly without spending much time and money.
+Read our Master Key review to learn more about its features, benefits, pros and cons.

 The software uses drills and challenges to get you up and running and allows you to set speed and accuracy goals and then work towards achieving them.
 With its support for many languages and typing games, it has a wide range of features to make your mastery process easy.
 Let’s run over a couple of such features quickly to give you a glimpse of what to expect or compare this typing program against its competitors.

 Price: Single License Mac/Windows $12.
 Schools: $8 per work station.

 Drill Editor – Master Key allows you to create drills yourself based on the key vocabulary preferences you require.
 Personalized drills are particularly useful because it allows the user to (in some manners) set the tone of their practice, and the learning curve adapts to you, making for better learning experience.
 You can use txt files to upload own content.

 Native OS interface – The Native OS interface is a more cultural take from MacInMind, the creators of the Master Key tutor.
 The interface of both Mac OS and Windows versions come designed to suit the design styling of the respective operating systems, making users feel at home on their native computer platform.

 Paratyper game – Paratyper is a fun, interactive way of practicing that simulates a parachute game, with your typing speed and accuracy being your best weapon to save the day.
 Paratyper is aimed at providing a high level of engagement and commitment to the process and is ultimately rewarding.